AdventureAdept/PG4E/1-Single Table SQL/Making-our-first-tables.md

-# Making Our First Tables - PG4E Assignment
+# Autograder: Making our first tables
 This guide helps you create the PostgreSQL tables needed for grading and debugging in the **PostgreSQL for Everybody (PG4E)** course.

 ---